South America stretches 65 degrees of latitude all the way from the warm Caribbean Sea to cold and windy Cape Horn deep south,

 ago, but the Monte Verde site is older, so others propose a much earlier date via

 Until we find their travel diaries we just do not know.

 First Europeans arrived in the

 16th century and Spanish and Portuguese conquistadors overpowered the local civilizations, robbed their gold and colonized

 In the 19th century the colonies gained independence and, after a century of military regimes, dictatorships

-and bloody revolutions, today the 12 countries in South America are democracies, be it with a very Latin American touch.
+and bloody revolutions, today 11 of the 12 countries in South America are democracies, be it with a very Latin touch.
+The

-economy of most of the South American countries depends heavily on mining, agriculture, forestry and petroleum industry.
+The economy of most of the countries depends heavily on mining, agriculture, forestry and petroleum